alphagov/govuk-design-system/src/components/tabs/index.md

 The tabs component lets users navigate between related sections of content, displaying one section at a time.

-{{ example({ group: "components", item: "tabs", example: "default", html: true, nunjucks: true, open: false, size: "xl", loading: "eager" }) }}
+{{ example({ group: "components", item: "tabs", example: "default", html: true, nunjucks: true, rails: true, open: false, size: "xl", loading: "eager" }) }}

 ## When to use this component